-Spanning about twenty-five hours over the course of Grade 10, the MYP personal project is a hands-on way for students to practice and be assessed on skills ranging from self-management and research to creative and critical thinking and collaboration.
+Spanning over the course of Grade 10, the MYP personal project is a hands-on way for students to practice and be assessed on skills ranging from self-management and research to creative and critical thinking and collaboration.
 It gives the students an opportunity to gain a personal and in-depth understanding of the subjects involved in their chosen project and works to harbor a feeling of pride in their accomplishments—something that we encourage wholeheartedly at Alto.

 Here are some of Alto’s students’ personal project stories:

 Since I am extremely interested in technology and engineering, I decided to challenge and sharpen my skills in these areas by creating an electric longboard from scratch.
 This would help to improve my woodworking skills as well as my understanding of electronics and give me a chance to learn how to ride a longboard.
 The specific objective was to build an electric-motorized and remote-controlled board as a quick, cost-effective, and convenient means of transport for myself and in doing so demonstrate how relatively inexpensive materials could be used to create fun, effective, and easy solutions to everyday problems.